702573N/Obsidian-Tasks-Timeline/README.md

 ### select:
 ```
-select: "todaysDailyNote"
 select: "Task Management/Inbox.md"
 ```
 With this parameter you can set a default file selection for the quick entry panel.
+By default Taskido select the daily note from today, even if this does not yet exist.
+By pushing a task into it, the daily note is created automatically.

 ### inbox:
 ```
 inbox: "Task Management/Inbox.md"
 ```
-With this parameter you can set a custom file as your inbox to scratch tasks first before moving them into the correct note file (GTD).
+With this parameter you can set a custom file as your Inbox to scratch tasks first before moving them into the correct note file (GTD).
+All tasks from within this file are listed on today, even if the tasks have not yet been assigned a date at all.
+In this way, tasks can be recorded quickly without having to be fully formulated.
+So you can return to your actual activities and complete the follow-up of the tasks at a later and more appropriate time.

 ### counterAction:
 ```